 Many jobs in construction involve working with loud machinery or constant clanging.
 Proper earplugs or other forms of protection can help prevent hearing loss, especially among those who work in construction for many years.

 Gloves can serve multiple purposes for construction.
 Those who work with jackhammers and other vibrating machinery need gloves to protect the hands from the vibrations, while welders need to prevent burns.
 Other workers may need special gloves to improve their grip when climbing or moving among machinery.

 Choosing the right boots for the job is one of the most important safety considerations a construction worker can make.
 Steel-toed boots are ideal if there is a chance of dropping objects on the feet, and high leather boots are a must when working in certain environments.
-Waterproof boots may be a necessity for working in outdoor or high-moisture environments since they can protect the feet from being wet all day.
+Mens waterproof work boots may be a necessity for working in outdoor or high-moisture environments since they can protect the feet from being wet all day.
 Do not try to get by with just any pair—good fitting, comfortable boots that are right for the job are worth the investment.

 While some workers can get by fine with rugged high-quality jeans and a work shirt, wearing the right outfit can be essential to help prevent accidents and injuries.
 Find out what the preferred coverage is for your line of work, and do not deviate from the requirements.
 Some jobs require a jumpsuit, others a work vest and still others may need heavy-duty “armor.”
 If you will be working at night or in low-visibility areas, a brightly colored reflective vest or jacket can be an essential addition to a construction safety wardrobe too.